kumahq/kuma-website/app/_src/production/secure-deployment/api-server-auth.md

 Here's how to use offline issuing

 1. Generate a pair of signing keys

+   The following commands generate standard RSA key of 2048 bits and outputs it in PEM-encoded format.
+   You can use any external tool to generate a pair of keys.

    ```sh
    kumactl generate signing-key --format=pem > /tmp/key-private.pem
    kumactl generate public-key --signing-key-path=/tmp/key-private.pem > /tmp/key-public.pem